 State of the Church 2015, part 3

 Four years ago I assessed the State of the American Church in a multi-part series, writing from my own perspective in my own opinion based on Bible prophesies and warnings.
 (The links are on the right sidebar, scroll down.)
-How is the American church doing now, four years later?
+The major themes and issues I wrote about in 2011 were--

-Four years is not a long time in an adult's life.
+Four years are not a long time in an adult's life.
 But in the church's life, these past four years have been like dog years.
-According to this canine aging scale, a large dog's age compared to a 4 year old human would be 34 years now since I wrote the last State of the Church essay.
+According to this canine aging scale, a large scale dog's age compared to a 4 year old human would be 34 years old now since I wrote the last State of the Church essay.

 It has been a whirlwind of satanic activity and visible decline since the last time I've had an opportunity to prayerfully discern the State of the Church.